adrelanos/anon-meta-packages/README.md

 Whonix-Workstation, because they are useful for a Tor Workstation.

 Feel free to remove, if you know what you are doing.

+Package: anon-banned-packages
+Architecture: all
+Depends: ${misc:Depends}
+Breaks: popularity-contest, canonical-census, unity-lens-shopping, unity-scope-video-remote, unity-scope-musicstores, geoclue-ubuntu-geoip, geoclue, resolvconf, openresolv, ufw
+Description: Removes packages recommended against on Anonymity Linux Distributions
+# Removes packages recommended against on Anonymity Linux Distributions #

+A metapackage which conflicts with packages that are recommended against in context of Anonymity Linux Distributions.

+No conflicting software should be installed, but just in case.

+This might be useful for users creating custom builds for example based on Ubuntu and for physical isolation users who installed using a standard installation medium as well.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)